The following information is for EU/EEA/Swiss students in the UK before 31 December 2020:

 It is important that you obtain this card before you leave your country of residence.
 If you have lost or forgotten your EHIC, you may be able to obtain a 'provisional replacement certificate'.
 This document is equivalent to the European Health Insurance Card.
 The website of the European Commission says:

 It acts as a replacement if the European Health Insurance Cardholder has lost or forgotten his Card, or if the sickness insurance institution is unable to issue the applicant with a European Health Insurance Card prior to his departure.
 It has the same value as the European Health Insurance Card.

 You cannot apply for this card in the UK and without it you could be charged for using the NHS unless you have alternative, adequate medical insurance.

 If you want to learn more about using your EHIC, use this app in 25 languages.

 Every member state of the European Economic Area provides information about how to apply for an EHIC in that country.

-It is important that until the end of the transition period, and thereafter until an application under the EU settlement scheme is decided (if you are eligible to apply, and will apply), you have comprehensive sickness insurance while you are in the UK as a student in order to be in the UK in line with current EU law and have access to healthcare.
+It is important that until an application under the EU settlement scheme is decided (if you are eligible to apply, and will apply), you have comprehensive sickness insurance while you are in the UK as a student in order to be in the UK lawfully.